What is Occupational Health & Why is It Important?

 Why is it important to manage employees’ health and safety?

 Employee health and safety management involves taking practical steps to ensure employees are free from injuries and duties in the workplace.
-Enhanced working environment and conditions improve workplace health, safety, and organization productivity.
+Enhanced working environment and conditions improve workplace health, safety, and organizational productivity.

 Good working conditions will help: